cdeccio/byu-cs460-f2024/12-hw-app-layer/README.md

 Answer the following questions about the packet capture:

- 1. What were the relative sequence number and the segment length (i.e., the TCP payload) associated with the SYN packet?
+ 24. What was the segment length (i.e., the TCP payload) associated with the SYN packet?

+ 25. Was there a TFO option in the TCP header of the SYN packet?
+If so, was there a cookie?

- 2. What was the relative acknowledgement number associated with the SYNACK packet?
+ 26. What was the relative acknowledgement number associated with the SYNACK packet?

+ 27. Was there a TFO option in the TCP header of the SYNACK packet?
+If so, was there a cookie?

- 3. How many RTTs did it take for the string "echoed" by the server to be received by the client, including connection establishment?
+ 28. How many RTTs did it take for the string "echoed" by the server to be received by the client, including connection establishment?
 (Note: don't actually add up the time; just think about and perhaps draw out the back and forth interactions between client and server.)

- 4. Was there a TFO option in the TCP header?
-If so, was there a cookie, and what was its value?

 ## Enabling and Priming TFO